Peak District: Mining and quarrying

-In medieval and early modern times the area was mainly agricultural, with sheep farming, rather than arable the main activity in upland holdings.
+In medieval and early modern times, the area was mainly agricultural, with sheep farming, rather than arable the main activity in upland holdings.
 From the 16th century, the mineral and geological wealth became increasingly significant.
 Not only lead, but coal, fluorite, copper from Ecton Mines, zinc, iron, manganese and silver have been mined.
 Celia Fiennes, describing a journey through the Peak in 1697, wrote of:

 Coal measures occur on the Peak's western and eastern fringes.
 Evidence of past workings can be found from Glossop to The Roaches, and from Stocksbridge to Baslow.
 The coal measures in the east are at the western edge of the South Yorkshire Coalfield.
 Those in the west are part of the Cheshire section of the Lancashire Coalfield.
 Mining started in medieval times, was at its most productive in the 18th and early 19th centuries, and continued into the early 20th century.
 The earliest mining took place around outcrops, where miners followed the seams deeper into the hillsides.
 At Goyt's Moss and Axe Edge, deep seams were worked and steam engines raised the coal and dewatered the mines.
 Coal from the east was used in lead smelting and from the west for lime burning.

 Lead mining peaked in the 17th and 18th centuries; high concentrations were found in the area from this period, along with peat on Kinder Scout, suggesting that lead smelting occurred.
-Lead mining declined from the mid-19th century – the last major mine closed in 1939.
+Lead mining declined from the mid-19th century, with the last major mine closing in 1939.
 Lead is a by-product of fluorite, baryte and calcite mining.
 Bell pits were sunk to access ore that lay close to the surface.

 Fluorite or fluorspar is called Blue John locally, its name possibly from the French bleu et jaune describing its colour.
 Blue John is scarce and now only a few hundred kilograms are mined each year for ornamental and lapidary use.
 The Blue John Cavern in Castleton is a show cave.
 Small-scale mining takes place in Treak Cliff Cavern.

 Industrial limestone quarrying to make soda ash started around Buxton in 1874.
 In 1926 the operation of the Buxton lime industry became part of ICI.
 Large-scale limestone and gritstone quarrying flourished as lead mining declined, and is an important if contentious industry.
 Of the twelve large limestone quarries in operation, Tunstead is one of the largest in Europe.
 Total limestone output was substantial: at the 1990 peak, 8.5 million tonnes was produced.